MattRonan/StackPedal/README.md

 ### Wiring and Finishing the Pedal

-Wire up the buttons to either some protoboard or the official button pcb https://oshpark.com/shared_projects/baTaN6WL Using the pcb is a better option because you can avoid needing screws to hold it in place since it's a perfect fit.
+Wire up the buttons to either some protoboard or the official button pcb [download Processing](https://oshpark.com/shared_projects/baTaN6WL"Named link title")
+Using the pcb is a better option because you can avoid needing screws to hold it in place since it's a perfect fit.
 You can achieve the same thing with protoboard if you take the time to dial it in.
 Make your connections to the microcontroller.

 Cut a strip of foam to sit into the foam cutout for each panel.
 For a stiffer button feel, fill up the whole slot.
 For an easier to press one use